sebastiancarlos/yas-bdsm/README.md

 Honestly, chezmoi is a nice library but I wanted something minimal.
 Do you want to add templates, compilation, or encryption?
 Be my guest!
 You can put whatever you wish inside of YAS-BDSM as long as everyone is having a good time.

+#### 9. Why use GNU Stow?

+I used Stow to save a little bit of development time.
+Stow already comes with good verbose logging, fails with error message if conflicts are detected, and removes dead symlinks on update.
+Basically, it was convenient to build on top of something that I didn't have to debug.
+I might remove it at some point.

 #### 9. Can I change the folder name to something safe for work like "dotfiles"?

 Yes.